mjkleineck/Mod-1-Kickstarter-Analysis/README.md

-# Kickstarter Analysis
+# An Analysis of Kickstarter Campaigns
-Module 1 of Data Analysis and Visualization Bootcamp creating an analysis of Kickstarter data for Louise
+The purpose of this analysis is to help Louise determine the best methods and timing to promote her kickstarter campaign.